Hone logo

 Constraints

-• The argument can be any valid JavaScript data type.
+• The input value can be of any valid JavaScript type.

 Notes